bradklee/CryptoAssets/README.md

 Data for Water Tiger Year 2022 coding challenge.

 Raw Data in ExCrypt1 & ExCrypt2 encrypted using
 pads in ExampleAG3Ds (3D Autoglyphs).
+Voxel
+plot for fun.

-These are PoC examples, so 8 characteristic pads have been reused, sorry not sorry.
+These are PoC examples, so 8 characteristic pads have been reused.
+Sorry not sorry.

 Upcomming Contest will use one-time pads generated from a stream of secret keys.